 - The EHR system being purchased.
 There are hundreds of companies offering EHR systems.
 There is a great range of costs for software licensing and hosting.
 Make sure to get multiple options before picking the one that is best for your practice.

-The medial industry has made incentives for the use of Electronic Health Records, so there is no better time to start integrating them into your practice.
+The medical industry has made incentives for the use of EHRs, so there is no better time than now to start integrating them into your practice.
 Record Nations is excited to help you get started, and can even help you keep any physical records with our medical records storage services.
-Call us today at (866) 385-3706 or fill out the form on the right for free quotes!
+Call us today at (866) 385-3706 or fill out the form on the right for fast, free quotes.